AP Interview: Malaysia’s Mahathir aims to scrap China deals

 - Housing construction in local suburbs is at historic lows, while Seattle is setting records | Mike Rosenberg VIEW

 “We don’t think we need those two projects.
 We don’t think they are viable.
-So if we can, we would like to just drop the projects,” he said.
+So if we can, we would like to just drop the projects,” he said from his office in the administrative center of Putrajaya.

-During his time in office, Najib drew Malaysia closer to China, which sees the multiethnic Southeast Asian country as a key part of its ambitious One Belt, One Road global trade initiative.
+During his time in power, Najib drew Malaysia closer to China, which sees the multiethnic Southeast Asian country as a key part of its ambitious One Belt, One Road global trade initiative.
 The former prime minister reached deals for the 688-kilometer (430-mile) East Coast Rail Link and the two gas pipelines in 2016.

 Malaysia’s new government has already suspended work on the projects, being built by Chinese state-backed companies, and called for drastic cuts in their ballooning cost, which it estimates at more than $22 billion.
 Some of that money has already been paid and could be difficult to recoup.

-If scrapping the projects altogether isn’t doable, Malaysia will need to at least put them on hold until the future, “where perhaps the need will arise,” Mahathir said.
+If scrapping the projects altogether isn’t doable, Malaysia will need to at least put them on hold until the future, Mahathir said.

-Mahathir also urged China to respect the free movement of ships throughout the South China Sea, where China and multiple Southeast Asian nations including Malaysia have competing claims on islands and reefs — along with the rich fishing grounds and potential fossil fuel deposits around them.
+Mahathir also urged China to respect the free movement of ships throughout the South China Sea.
+China and multiple Southeast Asian nations including Malaysia have competing claims on islands and reefs in the sea — along with the rich fishing grounds and potential fossil fuel deposits around them.

 China claims much of the sea as its own and has built up several man-made islands equipped them with runways, hangers, radar and missile stations to bolster its claim.
-It has accused the U.S., which routinely deploys aircraft carriers, other warships and aircraft to the sea, of meddling in a purely Asian dispute.
+It has accused the U.S., which routinely deploys aircraft carriers, other warships and planes to the sea, of meddling in a purely Asian dispute.
 Chinese ships also patrol the sea.

-Mahathir cautioned against further militarizing the disputed body of water by reiterating his call for warships to not be permanently stationed there.

-“We are all for ships, even warships, passing through, but not stationed here,” he said.
+“We are all for ships, even warships, passing through, but not stationed here,” Mahathir said.
 “It is a warning to everyone.
 Don’t create tension unnecessarily.”

+Mahathir was scathing in his criticism of Myanmar, a country whose inclusion into the Association of Southeast Asian Nations he had pushed for in 1997 despite concerns over human rights abuses and protests by the U.S.

+“It is grossly unjust to do what they have done, killing people, mass murder, that’s not the way civilized nations behave,” he said.

 Associated Press writer Eileen Ng contributed to this report.